 Having habits makes us human, and we all have them – both good and bad.
 However, it can be helpful to look at areas of our lives where our unhelpful or unhealthy habits are keeping us from reaching our full potential and getting the most out of life.
 Or, where developing additional, positive habits, could enrich our lives even further, and improve our health and wellbeing.

-At a time when the future feels uncertain, one of the most helpful things that we can do is to focus on what we can control in the present.
-Because habits are behaviours that are repeated so regularly that they become conscious, they have the potential to have a significant impact on how we feel day to day – whether we’re inherently aware of the impact that they’re having on us or not.
-So, thinking about the different ways that we can make these habits as positive as possible can only be a good thing, and could help us emerge from lockdown feeling happier, and healthier.
+Developing new positive habits is especially important during the more difficult and stressful times in our lives.
+Because habits are behaviours that are repeated so regularly that they become unconscious, they have the potential to have a significant impact on how we feel day to day – whether we’re inherently aware of the impact that they’re having on us or not.
+So, thinking about the different ways that we can make these habits as positive as possible can only be a good thing.

 Are you going through the process of breaking an unhelpful habit, or forming a new one?
 What has your experience been like so far?
 What habits are you looking to change?
 Join the conversation on the community forum, or leave a comment below.